 Our strength is based upon the diversity of specific regional and theoretical interests of individual members of staff.
 You’ll be working with experts in their fields who share key research strength in areas such as poverty, race, inequality, science and genetics, the state and international development, kinship, knowledge and skills and materiality.

 Visual anthropologists use film as a research tool and a way of sharing their research findings, often with the communities that they film.
 Ethnographic film refers to the kinds of films made by anthropologists.

-As an undergraduate student with an interest in film and visual media you will have opportunities to take courses in digital film making and the history of ethnographic film and documentary as well as having access to the one of the largest ethnographic film libraries in Europe.
+As an undergraduate student with an interest in film and visual media, you will have opportunities to take courses in digital film making and the history of ethnographic film and documentary as well as having access to one of the largest ethnographic film libraries in Europe.